chrissearle/psv360/README.md

 |---|---|---|
 | `PANO_DIR` | `./data` | Absolute path to the directory containing images and `config.json` |

 Mount your image volume at a stable path inside the container and set `PANO_DIR` to that path.
-The app serves images through `/api/image/<filename>` — no static file server or CDN required, though adding one in front is straightforward.
+The app serves images through `/api/image/<path>` — no static file server or CDN required, though adding one in front is straightforward.

+Prometheus metrics are available at `/metrics` with no authentication.

 ## Commands